Request a call

 Guiding Principles of Knowledge Transfer

-• Establish relationships and trust through face-to-face and online meetings that promote dialogue and collaboration;
+• Establish relationships and trust through face-to-face and online meetings that promote dialogue and collaboration

-• Take a holistic approach to knowledge transfer that considers generational differences, cultural diversity, and learning styles;
+• Take a holistic approach to knowledge transfer that considers generational differences, cultural diversity, and learning styles

-• Givers and receivers of knowledge must be involved in every step of the process;
+• Givers and receivers of knowledge must be involved in every step of the process

-• Communication is key to an efficient transfer process.
+• Communication is key to an efficient transfer process

 The NIX team works directly with customer personnel and guides critical stakeholders to understand each of these guidelines and how they can use them to positively impact program success.

-We also have experience with other transfers and know all the risks—from a vendor to vendor, an organization to the vendor, and vice versa.
-We are not afraid of different stakeholders and ensure effective knowledge transfer by embedding ourselves in your ecosystem.
-Our experts are ready to take the hit even if you need knowledge transfer but don’t have any existing documentation or previous staff.
+We also have experience with other transfers and know all the risks—from vendor to vendor, organization to vendor, and vice versa.
+We ensure effective knowledge transfer by embedding ourselves in your ecosystem.Our experts are ready to take the hit even if you need knowledge transfer but don’t have any existing documentation or previous staff.

 Barriers to Knowledge Transfer